Secondary Dominants at Your Fingertips – Piano Course

 In this course we look at everything mentioned above by first starting with simple triadic analyses of basic progressions and ending with in-depth studies of the three etudes that I wrote specifically for this course (which you can hear above).
 Even if parts of the etudes are technically out of reach for you, you'll still be able to understand the core harmonic moves and play along with basic versions that I teach along the way.

 Basically, as long as you have a handle of triads and understand what it takes to build a dominant seventh chord (don't worry, I offer a refresher in the course), then you're ready to dive right in!
 With five hours of video lessons featuring live whiteboards, an overhead camera and a teacher shot, you'll have everything you need to play along with me and absorb these concepts as I demonstrate them from various angles and in numerous different keys.
 Gumroad also keeps track of your video progress and allows you to adjust the speed as you learn.

 That said, if you'd prefer to start with a simpler course, you might enjoy Practicing the Circle of 5ths.
-This course looks at the circle as a practice tool for all of the basic triads via simple exercises appropriate for late beginners to intermediate pianists.
+This course looks at the circle as a practice tool for all of the basic triads via simple exercises and embellishments appropriate for late beginners to intermediate pianists.